handsontable/handsontable/docs/content/guides/cell-features/merge-cells.md

 ## Overview

-With merging, you can combine two or more adjacent cells into a single cell that spans several rows or columns.
+By merging, you can combine two or more adjacent cells into a single cell that spans several rows or columns.

-Handsontable merges cells like Microsoft Excel: keeps only the upper-left value of the selected range and clears other values.
+Handsontable merges cells in the same way as Microsoft Excel: keeps only the upper-left value of the selected range and clears other values.

+Cell merging happens on Handsontable's visual layer and doesn't affect your source data structure.

 ## How to merge cells